*****WITH ANY SALE PLEASE MAKE SURE YOU DO YOUR DUE DILLIGENCE BEFORE BIDDING. IF YOU HAVE QUESTIONS ON HOW TO DO THAT PLEASE ASK.*****

 Q: When can I apply for tax deed?

-A: If the property has not been redeemed, the holder of the tax sale certificate must petition for a tax deed to the real property within six months after the expiration of the redemption period.
+A: If the property has not been redeemed by the end of the Redemption Period, the purchaser must file a Verified Petition with the clerk of court within 3 months after the expiration of the redemption period.
 If the tax lien purchaser fails to do so, the lien against the property is terminated according to IC 6-1.1-25-7(a).
 Please review the Indiana Code carefully to understand the requirements for securing a tax deed.
 Legal assistance from a qualified tax sale attorney is recommended.

 Q: Can a tax sale lien be assigned?

 A: The purchaser of the lien may assign it to another party by completing the assignment section on the back of the tax sale certificate issued to the purchaser.
+The party being assigned the tax sale certificate must be eligible to have bid at the sale themselves.
 The auditor must be notified to change the owner of record of the tax sale lien certificate.
+(Lake County Indiana has not allowed assignments in the recent past so please check with the County Tax Sale Department to confirm)

 Q: If the lien purchased is redeemed, will I get my money back?